cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

+In JavaScript (note that EcmaScript 6 fixes this issue), such a program would fail its purpose because the `element` variable used in the event listener is modified by the for loop and does not hold the expected value.
+In JSweet, such problems are dealt with similarly to final Java variables.
+In our example, the `element` variable is re-scoped in the lambda expression so that the enclosing loop does not change its value and so that the program behaves like in Java (as expected by most programmers).

 #### Scope of *this*

 On contrary to JavaScript and similarly to Java, using a method as a lambda will prevent loosing the reference to `this`.
-For instance, at line 10 of the following program, `this` holds the right value, even when `action` was called as a lambda (line 14).
+For instance, in the `action` method of the following program, `this` holds the right value, even when `action` was called as a lambda in the `main` method.
 Although this seem logical to Java programmers, it is not a given that the JavaScript semantics ensures this behavior.

 ``` java
 package example;